 Environment: Like musty, damp, molding magazines?
 Then don't follow environmental recommendations for ephemera.
 The Library of Congress links above are very specific in their recommendations for the environment in which collections are stored.
 Among them are:

 Storage: It is best to store paper items flat, rather than folding and unfolding.
 Paper materials may be stored in acid-free alkaline folders, polyester film folders or alkaline mats.
 Ecapsulation in Polyester Film is the most highly recommended storage environment.
-The most noted publication on this is Encapsulation in Polyester Film using Double Sided Tape by the Northeast Document Conservation Center.

 How I Can Help: You would like to frame your magazine, or other ephemera but also wish to protect it.
 Our products help you do that.
 I offer optional UV protection on our frames and all changeable frames include a Polyester Sleeve for protection.
 If you need conservation, you should choose the Conservation Upgrade for your frame.